TheOffensiveDefender/DFIRTools/README.md

 This is a collection of miscellaneous tools that analysts can use to either build their forensic environment or perform analysis

 Python-based "procdump" for Linux: DFIRTools/MemoryAnalysis/Linux/procdump.py

+To get procdump, you can use the following command as any user:

+	wget -qO procdump.py https://raw.githubusercontent.com/TheOffensiveDefender/DFIRTools/main/MemoryAnalysis/Linux/procdump.py && chmod +x procdump.py

 Volatility 3 full install: DFIRTools/MemoryAnalysis/volatility_installer.sh